Search here...

 At one point, a guy from the local police force came by to ask if we had permission to work there.
 I’m guessing a farmer saw us and reported us.
 Thankfully, Aleksandar and Nikola were still with us so they could talk to the guy, and he let us finish our work.

 We left the site at 4.30 PM after a long and hot day, and headed home along a very tricky road.
 At one point, we got to a gate that we couldn’t open so we had to turn back, reversing along a narrow dirt road with steep slopes on both sides.
 Not a comfortable situation.
 But Fynn made it back to another dirt road leading into the tiny village of Tarash which felt like entering a world of yesterday.
-We continued along the country roads through several tiny villages, and all the while, I was dying to get back to Novi Bečej as A was leaving for Novi Sad just two hours later.
+We continued along the country roads through several tiny villages, and all the while, I was dying to get back to Novi Bečej as my friend was leaving for Novi Sad just two hours later.

-When we were finally back at the guesthouse, A and I spent the time together packing and going for a little walk through the village before parting ways at the bus station.
+When we were finally back at the guesthouse, my friend and I spent the time together packing and going for a little walk through the village before parting ways at the bus station.
 I really enjoyed having him there, even if we only saw each other in the mornings and evenings.

 Day 4: Thursday, March 24th 2022